Fillers: Questions to Ask Before Choosing an Injector

 Different products behave differently under the skin.
 Some are softer, some hold structure better, some are designed for movement.
 A thoughtful injector has a reason behind every choice.

 So ask.
-What brand are you using and why that one for me?
+What brand are you using, and why that one for me?
 You're not looking for a brand name.
 You're listening for the explanation.

 Then there's technique.
 Needle or cannula?
 Both are valid.
 The difference is in how and why they're used.
 Good injectors can explain their preference in plain language without overcomplicating it.